 \section{Related Work}

 Most haplotype assembly methods build a deterministic representation (typically a graph) whose complexity either scales with the number of sequence reads or genetic variants~\cite{schwartz2010theory}.
 The first diploid human genome assembly was constructed using an algorithm that considers the assignment of reads to haplotypes by alternating two steps: (1) assign sequence reads to haplotypes and (2) compute haplotypes based on a majority vote of its assigned reads~\cite{levy2007}.
 Although the Levy \textit{et al.} algorithm is greedy, it was accurate and scaled well for the high quality and low throughput Sanger-based sequencing that was common in early genome assemblies.

-With the advent of short-read and high-throughput sequencing, methods began focusing on genetic variants instead of sequence reads.
-HapCut models genetic variants by defining a graph where vertices are heterozygous SNPs, edges connect two SNPs connected by at least one sequence fragment, and edge weights are proportional to the number of fragments that are inconsistent with a current phasing~\cite{bansal2008hapcut}.
+The widespread adoption of short-read, high-throughput sequencing resulted in a transition from read-based to variant-based methods.
+HapCut defines a graph where vertices are heterozygous SNPs, edges connect two SNPs connected by at least one sequence fragment, and edge weights are proportional to the number of fragments that are inconsistent with a current phasing~\cite{bansal2008hapcut}.
 An iterative algorithm improves the haplotype assembly through maximum graph cuts; the successor algorithm HapCut2 extends HapCut by introducing a more sophisticated error model and support for different sequencing technologies~\cite{edge2017hapcut2}.
-In contrast, HapCompass~\cite{Aguiar2012a}, optimizes over the cycles of a graph where sequence reads (edges) provide evidence for the two phasings that can exist between two heterozygous SNP positions (vertices).
+In contrast, HapCompass optimizes over the cycles of a graph where sequence reads (edges) provide evidence for the two phasings that can exist between two heterozygous SNP positions (vertices)~\cite{Aguiar2012a}.